drdholu/CCNA-notes/docs/notes/Application Layer.md

 	- To support application there must be a protocol that can ensure data sent from one client is sent and received completely by the client on the other end.
 	- When a transport-layer protocol doesn’t provide reliable data transfer, some of the data sent by the sending process may never arrive at the receiving process.
 This may be acceptable for **loss-tolerant applications**
 - Throughput
+	- rate at which senders sends the bits to the receivers side
+	- networks have multiple devices in a bandwidth, making the throughput fluctuate.
+	- a service provided by the transport layer is to guarantee throughput of **r bits/sec** upon request of the host.
+	- if the throughput requirement is not met, the hosts may retry or giveup. applications with througput requirements are **bandwidth sensitive applications** (ex: multimedia apps)
+	- on the other hand, **elastic applications**, can adjust the to the amount of available bandwidith. (ex: email, file transfer, web transfers).
 - Timing
 - Security